HomeMy WebLinkAbout10-26-2023 VC REG-A with attachmentsVILLAGE OF NORTH PALM BEACH

 Note:

-All concrete & paver repairs by others (very little damage doing it this way)
+ACC concrete &paver repairs by others (very little damage doing it this way)

 Price includes the removal & disposal of existing fence and gates

-Martin County Board of County Commissioners Contract: Contract Number RFB2023-3516
+Martin County Board of County Commissioners Contract: Contract Number RYB2023-3516

 Materials:

-Bond Cost: To add a performance & payment bond to the above project.
+T-o add a performance &payment bond to the above project.

 *Note:

-Price does not include permit or runner’s fee
+Price does not include hermit or runner's fee

-Price does not include clearing, backfill, compaction, grubbing or grading
+Price does not include clearing, backfiC compaction, grubbing or grading

 Price does not include signed and sealed drawings with calculations